Net-Mist/adventofrust/Readme.md

 # AdventOfRust

-advent of code done in rust
+Advent of code done in Rust.

+Please note that I am in the process of learning Rust.
+If you want to see code written by mature Rust dev, well, you will not find it here!

 ## 2021
 * day 01: iterators